Sbcoit/forked-ai-agent-education-platform/docs/README.md

 Student: begin
 ChatOrchestrator: Welcome to KasKazi Network Strategic Challenge...

-Student: @wanjohi What are your main concerns about seasonal contracts?
+Student: @john_smith What are your main concerns about seasonal contracts?
-Wanjohi: As the founder, I'm deeply concerned about our revenue gaps...
+John Smith: As the founder, I'm deeply concerned about our revenue gaps...

 Student: What alternatives have you considered?
 ChatOrchestrator: [Multiple personas respond with different perspectives]